Hobart2967/Hobart2967/README.md

 In the past years, I have been working on several things and target devices.
 This includes hybrid and native mobile apps, web apps, hybrid native desktop apps, rich clients, websites and many more things.

-Backend-wise I have created different systems with NodeJS, C# and a little Java.
+Backend-wise I have created different systems with NodeJS, C# and a Java.
 This all includes a bunch of REST-Apis, Database Backends and even Database Driven Business Logic.

 I have seen and worked on different infrastructural approaches, such as on-premise, self-hosted SaaS or even AWS Cloudbased systems!